marcelosantos/phpunit/README.md

 # phpunit
-This is an simple project for implements PHP Test Case class
+This is an simple project for test of implementations with PHPUnit Framework